AustejaSk/JourneyPins/README.md

 9. [License](#license)

 ## Overview
 JourneyPins uses React Leaflet to offer users an interactive mapping experience.
 Users can mark the countries they’ve visited and add customizable pins to specific locations.
 Each pin can be categorized (e.g., landmarks, hiking spots, or museums) and personalized with a unique title and image.
 Users can create an account and log in with email and password.
-Data saving is still under development, so added pins will reset upon refresh.

 ## Technologies
 - **React**: Used for building the user interface of the application.